 Mr. Harrah was quite a character.
 According to sources found on www.indianahistory.org, he was famous for his tall tales and playing the violin at square dances.
-He was a washer machine sales man and a school teacher before he decided to follow his passion and open the company with Oscar Shryer.
+He was a washing machine salesman and a school teacher before he decided to follow his passion and open the company with Oscar Shryer.
 He very much admired Thomas Edison and wanted to be a similar creator, making things for people that would simplify everyday life.

 Since its invention, it has been used in several different applications.
 If you surf through the forums, you can find story after story of how this jack is used extensively even on modern day farms.
 Also known as the Farm Jack, you can use it to hoist heavy equipment, clamp bent steel back to “somewhat” straight levels so it can be reassembled, or even stretch barbed wire when laying new pasture fences.
 Check out the video for some more interesting history and uses of the jack.